Wuthering Heights (2026 film): Music

-Anthony Willis will compose the score for the film with Charli XCX contributing an album of original songs.
+Anthony Willis composed the score for the film, after having worked with Fennell on Saltburn, with Charli XCX contributing an album of original songs.
 The lead single, "House" featuring Welsh musician John Cale, was released on November 10, 2025, alongside a music video directed by Mitch Ryan.
-A second song, "Chains of Love," was released on November 13, coinciding with the film's theatrical trailer, which also featured the song.
+A second song, "Chains of Love", was released on November 13, coinciding with the film's theatrical trailer, which also featured the song.
+Two further singles were released, "Wall of Sound" on January 16, 2026, and "Always Everywhere" on February 13, the same day as the album.